jeffgbutler/TanzuInTheHomelab/tkgs-vds/README.md

 ### Test the Workload Cluster

-Once the workload cluster is up and running,
+Once the workload cluster is up and running, you can find the server address by navigating to the "test-namespace" in workload management, then copy the link to the CLI tools.
+For me it was "https://192.168.139.3".

 ```
 kubectl vsphere login --server 192.168.139.3 --tanzu-kubernetes-cluster-namespace test-namespace \
   --tanzu-kubernetes-cluster-name dev-cluster -u administrator@vsphere.local \